May 9, 2026

 4. Damaged Reputation: The reputation of a company plays an essential role in its growth and sustainability.
 When SLA violations happen often, it could tarnish the company's reputation, making it difficult to maintain existing customer relationships and bring in new customers.
 This tarnish can lead to a loss in customer trust, further affecting business growth.

-How to Calculate SLA Breach?
+How To Calculate SLA Breach?

 The precise method of calculating an SLA breach may vary based on the specifics of the SLA, including the scope of the covered support services and the terms and conditions agreed upon.
 Hence, the initial step in measuring an SLA breach should always be a careful review of the terms set out in the agreement.